Matrix concentration inequalities via the method of exchangeable pairs

 Let us introduce an entropy function for random matrices.

-\begin{defn}[Entropy for Random Matrices] Let $\mtx{W}$ be a random matrix in $\Psd{d}$ subject to the normalization $\Expect \ntr \mtx{W} = 1$.
-The \term{(negative) matrix entropy} is defined as
+\begin{defn}[(Entropy for random matrices)] Let $\mtx{W}$ be a random matrix in $\mathbb{H}_{+}^{d}$ subject to the normalization $\Expect\ntr\mtx{W} = 1$.
+The \emph{\textup{(}negative\textup{)} matrix entropy} is defined as

-We enforce the convention that $0 \log 0 = 0$. \end{defn}
+We enforce the convention that $0 \log0 = 0$. \end{defn}

 The matrix entropy is relevant to our discussion because its Fenchel--Legendre conjugate is the cumulant generating function.
-The Young inequality for matrix entropy provides one way to formulate this duality relationship.
+The Young inequality for matrix entropy offers one way to formulate this duality relationship.

-\begin{prop}[Young Inequality for Matrix Entropy] Suppose that $\mtx{V}$ is a random matrix in $\Sym{d}$ that is almost surely bounded in norm, and suppose that $\mtx{W}$ is a random matrix in $\Psd{d}$ subject to the normalization $\Expect \ntr \mtx{W} = 1$.
+\begin{prop}[(Young inequality for matrix entropy)] Suppose that $\mtx{V}$ is a random matrix in $\mathbb{H}^{d}$ that is almost surely bounded in norm, and suppose that $\mtx{W}$ is a random matrix in $\mathbb{H}_{+}^{d}$ subject to the normalization $\Expect\ntr\mtx{W} = 1$.
 Then

 \end{prop}